Skip to main content

 Tesamorelin

 What it does: A growth hormone-releasing hormone (GHRH) analog originally approved for reducing visceral belly fat in people with HIV-associated lipodystrophy.
-Stimulates your pituitary gland to produce more growth hormone naturally.
+It stimulates your pituitary gland to produce more growth hormone naturally.

 Best for: People with stubborn visceral (belly) fat, metabolic syndrome, and those who prefer a natural GH-stimulation approach rather than direct GH injection.